Feeds:

 We’d suggest -

 2. Meet other carers – attend carers groups.
 Many of us don’t like joining groups or talking about our problems with strangers, but carers are often isolated.
 Joining a carers group is a great way to meet people who are facing similar issues and to reassure yourself that you are not alone in this.
 Other carers have specific knowledge about local services.
 And sometimes it is actually helpful to talk to strangers rather than family.
-Together have all the information about current groups.

 3. Ask the care coordinator for a carers assessment.
 The Carers Centre and Carers groups can also tell you about assessments, but a care coordinator will need to do the assessment.